davesproson/vocal/README.md

     $ vocal check <file> -p <project_name> -d <definition>

 This will check the file against the project and definition specified.
 If the file is valid, the command will return with exit code 0.
 If the file is invalid, the command will return with exit code 1.
 When checking against a product definition, all of the checks will be printed to the console.
 You can limit the output to warnings and errors only by using the `-w` flag, to errors only by using the `-e` flag, or to no output by using the `-q` flag.
+Comments are hidden by default; pass `-c`/`--comments` to show them.
+Use `--no-color` to disable coloured output.

 For example,